qmlbook/qmlbook/docs/javascript/javascript.rst

     }
   }

-For safety we do not use the ``eval`` function from JS as this would allow the user to modify the local scope.
+For safety, we do not use the ``eval`` function from JS as this would allow the user to modify the local scope.
 We use the Function constructor to create a JS function on runtime and pass in our scope as this variable.
-As the function is created every time it does not act as a closure and stores its own scope, we need to use ``this.a = 10`` to store the value inside the this scope of the function.
-The this scope is set by the script to the scope variable.
+As the function is created every time it does not act as a closure and stores its own scope, we need to use ``this.a = 10`` to store the value inside this scope of the function.
+This scope is set by the script to the scope variable.

 ::